 *FERP faculty are eligible to receive up to $250 in qualified course expenses but are not eligible to receive a stipend.

-The deadline for the first round of proposals is 5 p.m. on Wednesday, May 25, 2022.
+The deadlines for the first and second round of proposals to come.

 Awardees will receive a $500 stipend and up to an additional $250 in qualified course expenses, as described in their application budget.

 Award recipients will be asked to serve as One Book One CSUF Incentive Grant reviewers in the next cycle and are not eligible to receive the grant during the cycle that they are a reviewer.

 Application Applications for the One Book One CSUF Incentive Grant will be submitted on a Google Form (link below).
 Faculty will need to include the following:

 - Name and semester of the course in which One of the Good Ones will be included

 - A brief narrative (250 words or less) explaining how One of the Good Ones will be included in the course.
 Faculty should discuss how One of the Good Ones relates to the course’s learning objectives, plans for related activities or assignments, and a budget detailing qualified course expenses for which they are requesting funding (up to $250 per course).
 Examples of qualified course expenses include course materials needed to implement the proposal and honoraria for guest speakers.
 Equipment purchases are not qualified course expenses.